 Dr. Katherine H. Rizzone is an Assistant Professor of Orthopaedics.
 She specializes in non-operative sports medicine.
 Her special interests include musculoskeletal ailments including strains, sprains, tendonitis, fractures, sports concussions, and arthritis, as well as medical problems unique to the female athlete, and runners.

-Prior to joining Orthopaedics and Rehabilitation, Dr. Rizzone was a Clinical Instructor at the Department of Orthopaedics and Rehabilitation at Vanderbilt University Medical Center, Nashville TN.
+Prior to joining Orthopaedics and Physical Performance, Dr. Rizzone was a Clinical Instructor at the Department of Orthopaedics and Rehabilitation at Vanderbilt University Medical Center, Nashville TN.
 Dr. Rizzone is a native of Buffalo, NY and received her undergraduate degree from SUNY Buffalo, where she was on the Division I crew/rowing team and graduated summa cum laude.
 She earned her medical degree from the University of North Carolina at Chapel Hill and completed her Internal Medicine and Pediatric residency at Vanderbilt University.
 Following her residency, Dr. Rizzone completed a Primary Care Sports Medicine Fellowship in 2013 and her Masters of Public Health at Vanderbilt University in 2015.

 Dr. Rizzone is a board-certified primary care sports medicine physician.
 She is a member of the American Medical Society of Sports Medicine, American College of Sports Medicine, the American College of Physicians, the American Academy of Pediatrics, and the Female Athlete Triad Coalition.
 Dr. Rizzone has been a team physician for several high school, collegiate, and Minor League sports teams.
 She has given many national presentations and authored numerous publications in peer-reviewed journals.
 Dr. Rizzone has a focus on research with a special interest in sports specialization and injury risk, as well as the female athlete triad.